bright/new-www/content/blog/2019-07-30-five-things-you-should-know-about-working-with-Polish-developers.md

 ## 1. Poland is a leader among countries in CEE

 Poland has been recognized as one of the leading countries in Central and Eastern Europe (CEE) for software development.
-It has gained prominence in the tech industry due to several factors.
+The Future of IT report gives a regional overview of the IT sector in the region, available talent, costs as well as room for potential growth.
+Polish developers have gained prominence in the tech industry due to several factors.

 <div class="image"><img src="/images/poland-leader-.jpeg" alt="Poland Leader CEE" title="undefined"  /> </div>